 OFFICE OF THE FIRE MARSHAL

-The Office of the Fire Marshal performs annual fire prevention inspections on high risk businesses for fire code compliance; issues fire prevention use permits; approves fireworks, blasting/explosive use and storage and pyrotechnic displays; approves licensing for those facilities required to have Fire Marshal approval (day care and residential care centers, etc.); determines fire cause and origin; provides internal investigation services; supports delivery of fire and life safety educational information to schools, civic groups and other organizations; manages youth fire prevention intervention program; provides emergency incident public information.
-The Warren County Fire Marshal’s Office is divided into 3 primary sections; Public Education, Fire and Life Safety Inspections, and Fire Investigations all of which support the Community Risk Reduction Plan.
+The Office of the Fire Marshal performs annual fire prevention inspections on high risk businesses for fire code compliance; issues fire prevention use permits; approves fireworks, blasting / explosive use and storage and pyrotechnic displays; approves licensing for those facilities required to have Fire Marshal approval (daycare and residential care centers, etc.); determines fire cause and origin; provides internal investigation services; supports delivery of fire and life safety educational information to schools, civic groups and other organizations; and manages a youth fire prevention intervention program.
+The Warren County Fire Marshal’s Office is divided into 3 primary sections; Public Education, Fire and Life Safety Inspections, and Fire Investigations; all of which support the Community Risk Reduction Plan.

 Public Fire Education

 The most effective method of preventing fires, fire related injuries and even fire related deaths is public education.
 Through the Department’s public education programs and services, the Fire Marshal, career and volunteer operational members, and members of the public education team visit both private and public schools to promote fire safety by conducting fire prevention educational programs.
 Through this program, they also visit the local pre-schools, on an annual basis to teach fire safety messages.